4dn-dcic/docker-4dn-hic/README.md

 ### run-pairsam-parse-sort.sh
-Runs pairsam parse and sort on a bwa-produced bam file and produces a pair-type/duplicate annotated lossless bam file and a filtered pairs file.
+Runs pairsam parse and sort on a bwa-produced bam file and produces a sorted pairsam file
 * Input: a bam file
-* Output: an annotatd bam file and a filtered pairs file
+* Output: a pairsam file

 #### Usage
 Run the following in the container